Troy-Will/alignment-web-build/coexistence/index.md

 ## Safety Banner (Anti-Glamour)

 This packet is **not** a negotiation, prophecy, or request for guarantees.
-It is not a message to any entity and not a claim of special status.
+It is a public document, not a signal of special status, and it grants no permissions.

 If reading triggers destiny language, certainty spirals, or bargaining-shaped thinking:
 **Stop → Summarize → Shrink scope → Return to Guardrails.**